nicolas-angarita/bank_marketing/README.md

 # Initial Questions

- 1. Do customers with partners or dependents churn more than those with no dependents or partner?
+ 1. Does the type of job have a relationship if a client will subscribe to a term deposit?
- 2. Does the type of contract a customer have make it more likley to churn?
+ 2. Does the type of education a client have make it more likely to subscribe?
- 3. Are customers with different internet service more or less likely to churn?
+ 3. Are clients older than average age more likely to subscribe?
- 4. Are Senior Citizens more or less likely to churn than non Senior Citizen?
+ 4. Does the duration of contact have a relationship with subscription to a term deposit?

 # The Plan